dsaker/token-tltv/README.md

 # token-tltv

-TalkLikeTv is a language learning application designed to address limitations I’ve encountered in other popular language learning apps, such as Pimsleur, Babbel, and Duolingo.
-While these tools serve as strong foundational resources, I’ve found that they tend to plateau once reaching an intermediate level.
-Currently, I can understand French and Spanish well enough to follow audiobooks and read at a high level, but I still face challenges in expressing myself and comprehending native speakers during travel.
+TalkLikeTV is a language learning application I developed to address the limitations I’ve experienced with popular apps like Pimsleur, Babbel, and Duolingo.
+While these tools offer a solid foundation, I found they often fall short at the intermediate level, where progress tends to plateau.

-To overcome these barriers, I’ve created an application that generates a Pimsleur-like audio course from any file the user selects.
-Personally, I use subtitles from current TV shows from the countries I plan to visit.
-This approach has several benefits: it familiarizes me with contemporary slang, improves my understanding of spoken dialogue, and challenges me to express myself more naturally.
-Practicing with these audio files not only enhances comprehension of the shows but also provides an immersive, effective way to advance my language skills.
+To overcome these challenges, I created an app that generates Pimsleur-style audio courses from any file the user provides—particularly useful when using subtitles from current TV shows in the target language.
+This method offers multiple advantages: it exposes users to modern slang, improves comprehension of natural spoken dialogue, and encourages more authentic self-expression.
+Practicing with these audio files not only boosts understanding of the source material but also provides a more immersive and practical way to advance language skills.

-token-tltv is a simplified version of [echo-oapi-tltv](https://github.com/dsaker/echo-oapi-tltv) can be deployed to GCP Cloud Run.
-This approach reduces operational costs and provides the flexibility to share access by distributing tokens to selected users, removing the need for a formal authentication process.
+token-tltv is a simplified version of [echo-oapi-tltv](https://github.com/dsaker/echo-oapi-tltv)  It uses token-based access to stay publicly accessible without risking unexpected usage costs.

 ### Required Tools